reginaortegav/MLOps_Project/readme.md

 - Third-party services used: Open-Meteo and Azure services; ensure compliance with their terms.

 ----
 For code-level questions, refer to the specific files above (links).
-If you want, I can: generate a more compact Quickstart, add a sample `local.settings.json`, or create an Azure deployment checklist.// filepath: README.md

 ## Acknowledgments